ansaritariq/microservices_architecture/README.md

-# microservices with eureka zuul and oauth
+# microservices with springboot, eureka, zuul and oauth